 The story of the first lacrosse game

-The first westerners to encounter lacrosse were French Jesuit missionaries in the St. Lawrence Valley in the 1630s.
-They called the game la crosse because the stick resembled a bishop's crossier.
+The first westerners to encounter lacrosse were French Jesuit missionaries in the St. Lawrence Valley in the 1630s, some 500 years after the Haudenosaunee invented the game.
+The missionaries called the game la crosse because the stick resembled a bishop's crossier.

-A Canadian dentist, Dr. William George Beers, was responsible for founding the Montreal Lacrosse Club in 1856 and a decade later, he drew up rules that included reducing the number of players, introducing a rubber ball and a redesigned stick.
+The modern version of lacrosse took shape when a Canadian dentist, Dr. William George Beers, founded the Montreal Lacrosse Club in 1856 and in the 1860s drew up rules that included reducing the number of players, and introducing a rubber ball and a redesigned stick.

-By 1860, lacrosse had become Canada’s national summer game and in 1867, exhibition games were played in England.
-In 1876, Queen Victoria watched a game being played and remarked that the game was “very pretty to watch.”
-In 1883 or 1884, a touring team from Canada and and a team made up of Haudenosaunee players visited Scotland.
-The first headmistress at the St Leonards school in Scotland watched that game and thought it “beautiful and graceful.”
+Lacrosse soon became Canada’s national summer game and in 1867, exhibition games were played in England.
+Queen Victoria watched a game being played and remarked that the game was “very pretty to watch.”
+In 1883 or 1884, a touring team from Canada and a Haudenosaunee team visited Scotland.
+The first headmistress at the St Leonard's school in Scotland watched that game and thought it “beautiful and graceful.”
 As a result, the game was introduced at the school, thus originating the women's game.

-Rosabelle Sinclair, an alumnus of St Leonards and a former Scottish lacrosse player, was instrumental in establishing the game of lacrosse for women in the United States.
-Despite earlier attempts by other enthusiasts, it was not until Rosabelle started a girls’ high school team in 1926 at Bryn Mawr School in Baltimore, Maryland, that lacrosse became popular in other nearby schools.
-The United States formed their organization, the U.S. Women’s Lacrosse Association, in 1931.
+Rosabelle Sinclair, an alumnus of St Leonard's and a former Scottish lacrosse player, was instrumental in establishing the game of lacrosse for women in the United States.
+She started a girls’ high school team in 1926 at Bryn Mawr School in Baltimore, Maryland and soon after lacrosse became popular in other nearby schools.
+The U.S. Women’s Lacrosse Association was formed in 1931.

 By the 20th century, many high schools, colleges and universities had adopted lacrosse as a league sport.
 Lacrosse became an Olympic sport for the 1904 and 1908 Summer Olympics, but was then dropped as an official sport.
 It will be returning for the 2028 Los Angeles Olympics.